YouTransactor-SAS/miniPOS-SampleApp/README.md

 ### 2. Terminal management

 #### 2.1 Initial configuration
 To be functional, in the scope of PCI PTS requirement, and SRED key shall be loaded securely in the device.
-This key is loaded locally by YouTransactor tools.
+This key is loaded locally by JPS tools.
 The initial SALT is injected in the same way.

 #### 2.2 Switching On/Off
 The uCube lights up by pressing the "ON / OFF" button for three seconds.
 Once the device is on, the user can initiate the payment process.